Skip to main content

 Where can I get help paying for vision care?

-• EyeCare America®, a service of the Foundation of the American Academy of Ophthalmology, provides free eye exams and up to one year of care for low-income individuals who qualify.
+• EyeCare America®, a service of the Foundation of the American Academy of Ophthalmology.
+This program provides free eye exams and up to one year of care for low-income people who qualify.

 • Local Lions’ Club chapters often have programs to assist those with severe vision impairment.
 Find your local chapter in your phone book or by visiting the Lions’ Club Directory.

-• New Eyes for the Needy purchases prescription glasses using a voucher program for low-income individuals.
-Only social service providers, not the individuals themselves, may apply.
+• New Eyes purchases prescription glasses using a voucher program for people with low income.
+Only social service providers, not the people who need vision care, may apply.

 Have questions about your current Medicare plan?